andreaspacher/journals-on-twitter/README.md

 # journals-on-twitter

-Here is a dataset of 3.485 Twitter accounts pertaining to a sample of 13.821 distinct journals listed in Web of Science’s three major indices (SCIE, SSCI and AHCI).
+Here is a dataset of 3.474 Twitter accounts pertaining to a sample of 13.822 distinct journals listed in Web of Science’s three major indices (SCIE, SSCI and AHCI).

 The data were collected in the first quarter of 2022.

+Follower counts are retrieved in the beginning of each month since August 2022 (though December 2022 was mistakenly omitted).

 The dataset is available under a Creative Commons-license (CC0).